PluginAndPartners/docker-prestashop/README.md

 ## Todo
 To improve this project, I list some things:
+- [ ] Pre-configure Nginx / Or change to Apache
 - [ ] Pre-registered products
-- [ ] Choosing which version of prestashop to install
 - [ ] Choosing which version of Prestashop to install
 - [ ] Choosing which version of PHP to install
-- [ ] Configure an FTP server to perform functions they need (Installing plugins)